 It’s not just about durability.
 Premium products are typically more beautiful and more enjoyable.
 A high-quality showerhead will provide a better experience than a basic alternative.
 A large deluxe bathroom vanity could provide more storage space and practicality when compared to a small and inexpensive option.

 Budget, of course, is still important, and it’s not necessary to go completely outside of your comfort zone to get quality results.
 Talk to your bathroom remodel team to get recommendations for quality showers, toilets, vanities and other key features.

 A bathroom remodel can help you to increase the efficiency of your home while beautifying it and making it more practical.
 Choosing efficient showers, toilets, baths, and faucets will reduce the environmental impact of your home while also limiting your utility costs.

 The EPA’s WaterSense program is a labeling system to indicate that products meet or exceed water-efficiency standards.
 Investing in products that carry the label could help you to save money over the lifetime of your bathroom.
 Even luxury rain shower heads can be designed to meet WaterSense standards while still providing satisfying pressure and flow, so you don’t need to compromise when you want your bathroom to be better for the environment.

 Don’t Forget Light and Ventilation

 Everybody’s familiar with older bathrooms that are dark, damp, and sometimes outright unattractive.
 Modern bathrooms are open, light, and get plenty of airflow.
-Large frosted, stained, or coated privacy windows can allow light into your bathroom.
+Installing windows, frosted, stained, or coated privacy windows can allow light into your bathroom.
 An efficient ventilation system will help prevent odors and mold.